chloeamar/HackaSthon/README.md

 Then, you can start registering your own data.
 To do that, you need to push the button during approximatively 2 seconds.
-Once this is done you have 2 seconds before it starts to record your movements during 4 seconds.
+Once this is done, you have 2 seconds before it starts to record your movements during 4 seconds.
 When it records, the LED should blink like this:

 ![alt text](https://github.com/danielAmar02/HackaSthon/blob/main/Recording.gif?raw=true)

 Then, remove gently the SD card and put it in the usb port.
 You should be able to read your data.
-Be careful, when you save your data and try to divide them into a "Drink" folder and a "Normal" ones ("Normal" stands for not drinking samples).
+Be careful when you save your data and try to divide them into a "Drink" folder and a "Normal" one ("Normal" stands for not drinking samples).